sabnzbd/sabnzbd.github.io/wiki/installation/par2cmdline-turbo.md

 ## Installation of pre-built binaries

-On https://github.com/animetosho/par2cmdline-turbo/releases you can find pre-built binaries for different Linux (plus MacOS and Windows) versions.
+On https://github.com/animetosho/par2cmdline-turbo/releases you can find pre-built binaries for different Linux (plus macOS and Windows) versions.
 Download the correct version, unpack, and install.

 Example of unpacking and putting into `/usr/local/bin/` on Linux x86_64: